finom/rebloom/README.md

 }
 ```

-To access the store using dev tools use this snippet:
+To access the store using dev tools use this universal snippet:

 ```ts
 // ./store/index.ts